purescript/purescript/CHANGELOG.d/feature_optimize-uncurried-st.md

-* Adds a compiler optimization for `ST` functions with up to 10 arity, similar to `Effect` optimizations.
+* Add a compiler optimization for `ST` functions with up to 10 arity, similar to `Effect` optimizations.